Oftentimes music enthusiasts ask me what’s the hidden mixing strategies I use that give my projects a professional touch?

 5. You Are Not Adding Reverb on the Vocal

-The most common mistake newbies do is not adding reverb in vocals.
+The most common mistake newbies make is not adding reverb in vocals.
 As we all know, the vocal is the heart of any song.
 Not adding reverb on vocals is just a dumb mistake because it affects the whole audio track.

 They use a slight reverb in vocals to add some depth to it.